 You’re about to dive into a step-by-step guide showing you how to do just that.
 We'll show you how to list your business on Google Maps and in Google Places for your city and the keywords your customers are searching for.

 To show you what I’m talking about, let’s take a quick look at the Google Map results for the search, “lawyer seattle”:

 See that area I highlighted in a green box?
 That’s a Google Maps search result.

-My goal in writing this guide is to show you exactly how to get your business ranked (and ranked well) within those Google Maps search results.
+My goal in writing this guide is to show your businesses how to rank in Google Maps search results.

 Are You in the Right Place?

 If you’re a dentist, a lawyer, or you own a coffee shop, clothing boutique, or any other business that is trying to attract new customers, clients, or patients from a specific geographic area (a city like Seattle, for example), then this step-by-step guide was created with you in mind.